 For example, when you add a new organization in your old account, we sync it to your CertCentral account.
 Once the organization is validated, we automatically migrate the organization to your CertCentral account.When you add a new organization in your CertCentral account, we don't sync it to your old account, and we never migrate the validated organization to your old account.

-As of June 2019, in preparation for your upgrade to CertCentral, we've been automatically migrating your validated organizations over from your current console to your CertCentral account.
-Each time you added a new validated organization to your old account, we added that organization to your CertCentral account.
+In preparation for your upgrade to CertCentral, we automatically migrated your validated organizations over from your current console to your CertCentral account.
+Additionally, when you add a new validated organization to your old account, we automatically update that organization in your CertCentral account.

-As of February 12, 2020, validated organization validation (OV) and extended validation (EV) domains are migrated when you activate your DigiCert® CertCentral account.
+Organization-validated (OV) domains and Extended Validation (EV) domains are migrated when you activate your CertCentral account.

 Previous CWS discovery scan results are not transferred to CertCentral Discovery.
 However, you can repoint existing sensors to communicate with CertCentral Discovery.
 You can also move your sensor and scan settings from CWS discovery over to CertCentral Discovery.